How Palm Leaf Plates are Made

-As it turns out, the construction of our Palm Leaf Plates is a natural, renewable, and simple process:
+The construction of environmentally friendly Palm Leaf Plates is a natural, renewable, and simple process:

-4. The palm leaves are then hand stretched and flattened.
+The palm leaves are then hand stretched and flattened.
 Various plate profiles, including round, square and hexagon-shaped dinner plates, are molded using a heated press.
-Multiple plates (of differing shapes and sizes) are often cut from each leaf in order to reduce waste.
+Multiple plates (of differing shapes and sizes) are often cut from each leaf to reduce waste.

-5. Once clean and cut, each plate is sun-dried and packaged in groups of 25, which is how they’re delivered to you.
+Once clean and cut, each plate is sun-dried and packaged for sale.

 In addition to this environmentally conscious production method, these durable palm leaf plates are also completely biodegradable and compostable (after all, they are literally a leaf), making them quite possibly the greenest disposable plates available.

-So next time you’re throwing a big event, or just don’t feel like doing the dishes, leave the flimsy paper or forever-in-a-landfill plastic dishes alone and go palm plate instead!
+So next time you’re throwing a big event—whether it’s burgers and ribs in the backyard, or a formal affair with filet mignons–leave the flimsy paper or forever-in-a-landfill plastic dishes alone and go palm plate instead!

 Browse More: